mingkaic/tenncor/pbm/README.md

 Serialize ADE and LLO-extended graphs created by top-level code in protobuf format.

 Protobuf is platform independent format for structured data.
-The format is mostly-readable, but not as ubiquitous and familiar as JSON.

 ## Why Protobuf